Lower Limestone Coast Water Allocation Plan

 - provide rules for transferring licences and allocations, how trading of water will occur and the criteria for water affecting activity permits

-- Guide to the Lower Limestone Coast Water Allocation Plan
+Lower Limestone Coast Water Allocation Plan Science Review and Risk Assessment

-The Minister for Environment and Water, Hon.
-David Speirs, placed a hold on the 2018 reductions to water allocations in the Lower Limestone Coast Water Allocation Plan (LLC WAP), while a review was conducted of the science underpinning the reductions.
-The science review and new risk assessment are now complete.
-Find out more.
+In May 2018 the Minister for Environment and Water, The Hon David Speirs, put a hold on any further reductions to allocations in the Lower Limestone Coast while a review was conducted of the science underpinning the reductions in the water allocation plan.
+The Minister asked the Board to lead the science review.

 Kingston Confined Aquifer Groundwater Model